Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Trion and Extended LEL Phase

-The N-clustering feature fits the characteristics of the MS phase in 1D $\text{SU}(N)$ Fermi-Hubbard model with $N>2$ \cite{capponi_phases_2016}.
-For $U<0$ region, the LEL phase is discovered at sufficiently low density.
+The N-clustering feature aligns with the characteristics of the MS phase in 1D $\text{SU}(N)$ Fermi-Hubbard model with $N>2$ \cite{capponi_phases_2016}.
+In the $U<0$ region, the LEL phase is discovered at a sufficiently low density.
 The superfluid instability is a molecular one with the order parameter $M_i=c^{\dagger}_{i,1}c^{\dagger}_{i,2}\cdot \cdot \cdot c^{\dagger}_{i, N}$.
 This corresponds to the formation of $\text{SU}(N)$ singlet by $N$ fermions on a single site.
 This phase with $U<0$ is governed by the competition between the CDW and molecular superfluid (MS) orders.